-- Walkability: There is a need for a sidewalk from the intersection of Lerwick and Aspen down to the school.
+• Walkability: There is a need for a sidewalk from the intersection of Lerwick and Aspen down to the school.
 Currently, only one side has a sidewalk, and it lacks a crosswalk, making it difficult for students to navigate safely.
-Parents see this as a safety issue, especially as more students may walk to school due to boundary changes. - Support for Catchment Expansion: Some families are in favour of expanding Aspen Park's catchment to include areas like north of Guthrie Road, which brings students closer to their designated school and reduces travel time. - Better Alignment with Secondary School Catchments: Feedback indicates a desire for elementary and secondary school catchments to align more closely.
-Parents support the change that switches the Dyke Road area from Aspen Park to Valley View, aligning students with their secondary school catchment for continuity.
+Parents see this as a safety issue,

+• Support for Catchment Expansion: Some families are in favour of expanding Aspen Park's catchment to include areas like north of Guthrie Road, which brings students

+• Better Alignment with Secondary School Catchments: Feedback indicates a desire for elementary and secondary school catchments to align more closely.
+Parents support the change that switches the Dyke Road area from Aspen Park to Valley View, aligning